Shahid-1177/OIBSIP-/car_price_predictions/README.md

    * A scatter plot is created to compare actual vs. predicted selling prices.
    * Feature importances are extracted from the trained Random Forest model and visualized.
    * The final trained model pipeline is saved to disk as car\_price\_model.pkl using joblib.
+   * The project includes a basic Streamlit app for interactive prediction demonstration.

 ## **Final Model & Results**